bradenbest/rock-paper-scissors/installer/README.md

 # Build instructions

-To buildan executable for a release, make sure you are in the main directory.
+To build an executable for a release, make sure you are in the main directory.

 The process is as simple as this: